 The compassionate attorneys at Dordick Law Corporation represent survivors of sexual abuse in a wide range of civil claims.
 Whether the harm occurred recently or years ago, we work hard to hold individuals and institutions accountable.

 Sexual abuse cases can involve complex dynamics and powerful defendants.
+Being accused or convicted of a crime of a sexual nature can have serious personal and professional consequences, including being labeled a sex offender.
 We’re here to pursue justice, no matter how complicated the case.
 Many of the cases we take on involve institutions that failed to prevent or respond to abuse.

 Under California law, organizations may be held liable for negligent hiring, supervision, or retention of abusive employees or volunteers.
 They may also be accountable for covering up known abuse or allowing a dangerous environment to persist.